 The CPCAB diploma provides the basic theory and practice of counselling.
 You’ll explore different counselling approaches; and ethical, safe work with a diversity of clients.
 You’ll gain practical counselling experience as a trainee in a supervised placement; and undertake required personal therapy (or alternative personal development).
 For further information about this CPCAB course and where you can study it, see Entry requirements

 |CPCAB Level 4 Diploma in Therapeutic Counselling||120|

-In Stage 2 you can choose a CPCAB Level 5 Diploma (either Psychotherapeutic Counselling, or Cognitive Behavioural Therapeutic Skills and Theory), or an OU module that looks at mental health by focusing on the brain’s functions.
-You’ll then examine how different counselling approaches work with the issues of fear and sadness, and finish with a choice of OU modules covering psychology, issues around death and dying and mental health.
+In Stage 2 you can choose a CPCAB Level 5 Diploma (in either Psychotherapeutic Counselling or Cognitive Behavioural Therapeutic Skills and Theory) or an OU module that looks at mental health by focusing on the brain’s functions.
+You’ll then examine how different counselling approaches work with mental health, and finish with a choice of OU modules covering psychology, issues around death and dying and mental health in the community.